rails/rails/guides/source/getting_started.md

 ### Installing Rails

 Open up a command line prompt.
-On a mac this is called terminal, on windows it is called command prompt.
+On Mac OS X open Terminal.app, on Windows choose "Run" from your Start menu and type 'cmd.exe'.
 Any commands prefaced with a dollar sign `$` should be run in the command line.
 Verify sure you have a current version of Ruby installed:

 ```bash
 $ ruby -v